EYOLF logo without tagline

 There are vital steps to be taken so that you don’t fall.

-The last alternative should be the use of fall arrest.
-The fall arrest system is well-engineered and if used properly, ensures that the worker is caught during a fall and arrested to the set amount of force.
-The challenge with this system is that a certain distance is required to allow the energy to be absorbed.
-The longer the fall or the heavier the person, the further the path of travel will be.
-The further the path of travel is, the bigger the chance that the user may hit something like a steel angle or a piece rebar.
+The further the path of travel is, the bigger the chance that the user may hit something like a steel angle or a piece of rebar.
 Most people who use this system don’t allow for the proper free fall clearance and are misusing it by anchoring at the feet.
 Roofers are notorious for this mistake, along with the error of using a fall arrest system that will only absorb a fall of 6ft / 1.8m.
-If a user is tied off at the feet, it is most likely that he or she will fall close to twice that distance.
+If a user is tied off at the feet, it is most likely that they will fall close to twice that distance.
 A fall of more than 15ft / 4m can cause severe injuries with a fall arrest system.
-The system of choice for roofers should be work restraint and when achievable, anchoring as high as possible.
+The system of choice for roofers should be work restraint and anchoring as high as possible when achievable.

 EYOLF Inc. has decades of experience and believes that fatalities and injuries procured from a fall are unnecessary and avoidable.
 Please remember, DON’T FALL!